bitsnnfl2021/bitsnnfl2021.github.io/_drafts/learning-convolutional-networks-for-content-weighted-image-compression.md

 **Task:**

-1. Implement the autoencoder proposed in the paper without the importance map branch.
+1./ Implement the autoencoder proposed in the paper without the importance map branch.

-2. The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.
+2./ The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.

-3. sds

-4. Plot bit-rate vs PSNR/SSIM as given in paper
+3./ Show reconstructed images and calculate the PSNR/SSIM

 **Dataset**
 Use any publicly available dataset with high quality images.
 You may use [Flickr30k ](https://www.kaggle.com/hsankesara/flickr-image-dataset#1001545525.jpg) or [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)